camunda/camunda-docs/optimize/self-managed/optimize-deployment/migration-update/camunda-8/instructions.md

 Schema version saved in Metadata does not match required [8.X.0]
 ```

 Let's assume have Optimize 8.4 and want to update to 8.6 and use the jar to update from 8.5 to 8.6.
-This error occurs because the jar expects Elasticsearch to have the schema version 8.4.
+This error occurs because the jar expects the database to have the schema version 8.4.
 This is because you downloaded the wrong Optimize artifact which contained the wrong update jar version.